WordPress/wpcs-docs/wordpress-coding-standards/github-actions.md

 zizmor .
 ```

-To enable the online audits that check for known-vulnerable actions and impostor commits, provide a GitHub token:
+To enable the online audits that check for known-vulnerable actions and impostor commits, you can use [the `gh` CLI tool from GitHub](https://cli.github.com/) to provide an auth token:

 ```
 GH_TOKEN=$(gh auth token) zizmor .